- This little exchange:Coach: [Answering the phone] Is there an Ernie Pantuso here?

 Coach: [Into the phone] Speaking.

 103: The Tortelli Tort

-In an early episode, after the Red Sox lose again, Carla gets on a bar stool and announces that she is no longer a Red Sox fan, and everyone else in the bar says the rant alongside her, showing that she had said it multiple times.
+- After the Red Sox lose again, Carla gets on a bar stool and announces that she is no longer a Red Sox fan, and everyone else in the bar says the rant alongside her, showing that she had said it multiple times.
 Even Diane is reciting along with Carla - and she has only known her for a few weeks at this point.

 Diane: Excuse me.
-My name is Diane and I have done this for years.
-I'll tell you I would be happy to teach you how to do it.
+My name is Diane, I have done this for years, I'll tell you, I would be happy to teach you how to do it.